-\$0 copay per day for days 6 through 90
+\$0 copay for Medicarecovered stay.

 \$0 copay per day for each lifetime reserve day.
 Lifetime reserve days give an extra 60 days of inpatient coverage when you are in the hospital for more than 90 days.
 These 60 lifetime reserve days can be used only once per lifetime.